-Antonio has won an Emmy for is documentary film making and journalism work.
+Antonio has won an Emmy for is documentary work.

 Street portraits are a powerful way of capturing the stories of the city.
 It takes guts to stop a total stranger and ask to take their photo.
 We’ve been shooting lots of videos recently of how to shoot street portraits.